frederic-perez/AmE-dictionary/data/dictionary.md

 __lug__ _v_ :nine: (lugs, lugging) __1__ To carry or drag (something heavy) with great effort. _A passenger lugs an injured swan onto the train._ _The assistant was lugging two heavy suitcases._ __2__ _v tr_ To introduce (an irrelevant topic) into a conversation or discussion. __3__ (Nautical Terms) _v tr_ (of a sailing vessel) To carry too much (sail) for the amount of wind blowing.
 __luge__ _n_ _Olimpic luge team._
 __luger__ _n_ _Team USA’s best lugers._
-__lugubrious__ _adj_ :two: Lugubrious means “mournful” or “dismal.”
+__lugubrious__ _adj_ :three: Lugubrious means “mournful” or “dismal.”
 It can also mean “very sad in an exaggerated or insincere way.”
-Excessively mournful; doleful. _The lugubrious musical passages made audience members teary-eyed._ _The actor is well-known for her lugubrious facial expressions and mannerisms._
+Excessively mournful; doleful.
+Mournful, dismal, or gloomy, especially to an exaggerated or ludicrous degree. _Syn_ dreary, woeful, morose, funereal, doleful _He was so lugubrious that he could find melancholy in a child’s birthday party._ _The lugubrious musical passages made audience members teary-eyed._ _The actor is well-known for her lugubrious facial expressions and mannerisms._
 __lull<sup>1</sup>__ _n_ :four::hammer: (lulls) _Save meetings for the lulls._
 __lull<sup>2</sup>__ _v_ :four::hammer: (lulled)
 __lumber<sup>1</sup>__ _v_ :four::hammer: (lumbering) _Two elephants lumber out of the bush to drink._